Understanding comparison behavior at mobile.de

 We now had pain points and drivers mapped per each step per participant, across the whole search journey: from the Homepage to detailed search, search results page, vehicle info page, Car Park, and finally, the comparison page.

-I did this for each participant on both platforms, desktop and Android.
+I conducted this mapping exercise for each participant on both desktop and Android.
+This helped reveal how comparison behaviors differed between desktop and Android across the journey.

 With all the pain points and user drivers clustered from all participants per each step, I proceeded to map them to a 4 quadrant matrix, where we can visually clearly see the "User pains” (red), “User drivers” (green),” Ideas & suggestions by users” (blue) and “Neutral observation / feedback” (yellow).